-See below for a step by step guide, as well as tips on removing black bars (the letterbox effect) if you want your videos to fill the frame.
+See below for a step-by-step guide, as well as tips on removing black bars (the letterbox effect) if you want your videos to fill the frame.

 Step 2.
 Hover over the other ratios to see a preview

-Once you've clicked on the ratio, other ratio options will appear in beneath it.
+Once you've clicked on the ratio, other ratio options will appear beneath it.
 You can hover over these to see a preview of what those new dimensions might look like.

 Step 3.
 Click on a new ratio to change the project to that ratio

 If the original dimensions of the videos and/or images you've added don't match the one you've chosen for the project, you will see black bars on the sides of the frame, as shown in the below example.
 This is a letterboxing effect to preserve the full frame of the original video.
 To remove it with cropping, see the next step.

 NOTE: if you don't want to crop the clip, you can also use a blur fill effect to replace these black bars with a blurred extension of the video - see adding filters.

 Step 4.
 If you want to remove the black bars, resize the video clip or make sure to choose the appropriate aspect ratio of the video clip.